-ART & DESIGN (BFA): All students wishing to declare a major in Art and Design must submit a portfolio for review by the Art Department.
+ART & DESIGN (BFA): If you wish to declare a major in Art and Design, you must submit a portfolio for review by the Art Department.
 The Office of Admissions will review all applicants for academic preparation.
-Students found admissible will be admitted, but the major will not be finalized until the portfolio review process is completed.
+If you are found admissible you will be admitted, but the major will not be finalized until the portfolio review process is completed.

-MUSIC: All students wishing to declare a music major are required to schedule and successfully pass an audition with the Music Department.
-Students will receive additional information at the time of application.
+MUSIC: If you wish to declare a Music major, you are required to schedule and successfully pass an audition with the Music Department.
+You will receive additional information at the time of application.
 The Office of Admissions will review all applicants for academic preparation.
-Students found admissible will be admitted, but the major will not be finalized until the audition process is completed.
+If found admissible you will be admitted, but the major will not be finalized until the audition process is completed.
 All auditions are coordinated through the Music Department.

 To maintain consistency in how we read applications from all students and to ensure we can thoroughly evaluate whether you've met the necessary foundation of skills and academic credentials to be successful at Oneonta as a home-schooled applicant, you must submit the following materials in addition to those required of all first-year applicants:

 - An individualized home instruction plan (IHIP) for all four years or a complete portfolio of your work.
 Quarterly reports covering your entire "high school" time are also accepted.